EthicalSource/contributor_covenant/version/latest/code_of_conduct.md

-our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, sexual identity and orientation, or sexual proclivities between consenting adults.
+our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, sexual identity and orientation, sexual proclivities between consenting adults, or wealth.

 ## Our Standards